ZerdBG3/RAW/Features.md

   - **Level 1: Hunter's Mark counts as a separate damage entry and can critically strike**
 * **Rogue:**
   - **Level 1: Sneak Attack**
-    - **Interrupt changed to ask before dealing the damage.
-It also adjusts the damage on the attack interrupted, so it doesn't count as two different damage sources (important for Concentration interruption, for example).
-Downside for unifying attacks is that the roll for Sneak Attack isn't detailed, you only see the sum (but I did account for critical strikes, so don't worry, if it's a crit, it will roll double the dice)**
+    - **Fixes Sneak Attack Interrupt being possible to apply the damage on AoE effects (such as the explosion of a Fire Arrow).
+Only the main target will be prompted - the side effect is AoEs that roll for attack rolls on each target, such as a Cleave, will only allow you to deal sneak attack damage to the first one**
+    - **Removes check for killing blow on Sneak Attack Interrupt.
+You'll still be able to see the character died, but you can opt into deal your sneak attack regardless (honor system) or if you're not asking to be prompted by the interrupt, it will consume regardless if the base damage killed the target**
     - **Spells no longer consume the Sneak Attack Charge if it missed (thus allowing for retries on other attacks on the same turn, specially offhand attacks)**
   - **Level 2: Cunning Action transformed into a Spell Container**
   - **Level 3 (Thief): Fast Hands no longer provides an extra Bonus Action - instead, it gives Help, Distract and Throw (no damage) as possible Cunning Actions (bonus action)**